-62. Following enrolment, students will have access to MySuffolk and Brightspace, both of which will be used to communicate important information which may affect all students.
-MySuffolk is used throughout the University.
-This provides access to library electronic resources and material to support a student in their studies.
-Students will be able to access their University email account from MySuffolk, and can read and contribute to discussion boards exploring current topics.
-Students will be introduced to MySuffolk and Brightspace at Induction.
-All students are expected to engage with MySuffolk and use it throughout their time at the University.
+62. Following enrolment, students will have access to Brightspace (or equivalent OLE), which will be used to communicate important information which may affect all students.
+Brightspace (or equivalent OLE) is used throughout the University to provide access to course specific information, and the Student Hub within Brightspace provides general information for all students along with other electronic resources and materials to support a student in their studies.
+Students can also access OASIS and their University email account via Brightspace, and can read and contribute to discussion boards exploring current topics.
+Students will be introduced to Brightspace (or equivalent OLE) at Induction.
+All students are expected to engage with Brightspace (or equivalent OLE) and use it throughout their time at the University.